Nathan Sharpe: Rugby career

 At the age of 18, Sharpe was chosen in the Queensland Reds senior squad for the 1996 Super 12 competition.
 It was the first year of professional rugby and the team included Wallabies John Eales and Garrick Morgan.
 He had to wait until 1998 to make his Queensland debut.

 Sharpe gained his first cap for Australia against France in Melbourne in 2002.
 He passed the 50-cap mark during 2006 with a remarkable sequence of Test appearances: when he was rested for the Test against Fiji in Perth in June 2007 it ended a run of 28 consecutive matches for the Wallabies since 2005.

 For the 2006 season the Super 12 competition was expanded to become the Super 14 with the addition of two new teams; the Western Force in Perth, and the Cheetahs in Bloemfontein.
 Sharpe was recruited by the Force, and became their inaugural team captain.

 In 2007, Sharpe's outstanding work in the line-out and effective work around the field was recognised when he was awarded the John Eales Medal as Australia's Player of the Year.

 He earned his 100th Test cap against Wales at the 2011 Rugby World Cup, where Australia finished in third place.
 After the following Super Rugby season, Sharpe retired from the game.
 He was persuaded to stay on, however, for the Wallabies matches in the 2012 Rugby Championship and the 2012 end-of-year tour.
 Sharpe's presence in the second row took on added importance in the absence of the injured James Horwill, and he captained the side for the remainder of the year.

 Sharpe won the John Eales Medal for a second time in 2012.
 His final match playing for Australia was a win against Wales at Millennium Stadium on 1 December 2012.

 Post playing

 Sharpe is currently a commentator for Network Ten for international games involving Australia.
-Nathan also works for leading labour hire company, SES Labour Solutions.
+Nathan also works for labour hire company SES Labour Solutions.

 Nathan is married to ex-Sydney Swifts netball player, Samantha Sharpe (née Dennis).